Cinema by Castlebeat

 Strawberry Switchblade

-You may not have ever heard of these two girls from Scotland, but Strawberry Switchblade made a HUGE impact on Japanese pop music and culture in the ’80s.
-Resembling something like dime store doll versions of Siouxsie, these two girls harmonized wonderfully to make cheerful New Wave pop music, infusing bubblegum sweet melodies with lyrics of melancholy.
-That android from Robot Carnival immediately comes to mind when I see their clothes.
+You may not have ever heard of these two girls from Scotland, but Strawberry Switchblade made a HUGE impact on Japanese pop music and culture in the ’80s, and their style of music is exactly the aesthetic which modern-day Synthwave musicians emulate.
+Resembling something like dime store doll versions of Siouxsie Sioux, these two girls harmonized wonderfully to make cheerful-sounding New Wave pop music, infusing bubblegum sweet melodies with lyrics of melancholy.
+That android from Robot Carnival immediately comes to mind when I see their self-designed clothes, a polka-dotted amalgamation of Victorian and Flamenco styles.
 When you watch them, you can see their impact on ’80s J-pop and Harajuku fashion echoes their cute, punk rock doll aesthetic to this day.
 I see where Strawberry Switchblade heavily influenced the J-pop singing duo Wink in the ’80s.
 I can definitely see how their fashion aesthetic was a precursor to the “goth loli” fashion which sprang out of Osaka 20+ years ago.

 Their song “Since Yesterday”: